awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.md

 + When loading large amounts of data, transfer the dump file to the target Amazon RDS for Oracle DB instance, take a DB snapshot of your instance, and then test the import to verify that it succeeds\.
 If database components are invalidated, you can delete the DB instance and re\-create it from the DB snapshot\.
 The restored DB instance includes any dump files staged on the DB instance when you took the DB snapshot\.
 + Do not import dump files that were created using the Oracle Data Pump export parameters `TRANSPORT_TABLESPACES`, `TRANSPORTABLE`, or `TRANSPORT_FULL_CHECK`\.
 Amazon RDS for Oracle DB instances do not support importing these dump files\.

+The examples in this section show one way to import data into an Oracle database, but there are many ways to do so with Oracle Data Pump\.
+For complete information about using Oracle Data Pump, see [ the Oracle documentation](https://docs.oracle.com/en/database/oracle/oracle-database/19/sutil/oracle-data-pump.html#GUID-501A9908-BCC5-434C-8853-9A6096766B5A)\.

+The examples in this section use the `DBMS_DATAPUMP` package\.
+The same tasks can be accomplished by using the Oracle Data Pump command line utilities `impdp` and `expdp`\.
+You can install these utilities on a remote host as part of an Oracle Client installation, including Oracle Instant Client\.

 **Topics**
 + [Importing Data with Oracle Data Pump and an Amazon S3 Bucket](#Oracle.Procedural.Importing.DataPump.S3)
 + [Importing Data with Oracle Data Pump and a Database Link](#Oracle.Procedural.Importing.DataPump.DBLink)

 ### Importing Data with Oracle Data Pump and an Amazon S3 Bucket<a name="Oracle.Procedural.Importing.DataPump.S3"></a>

 The following import process uses Oracle Data Pump and an Amazon S3 bucket\.
-The process exports data on the source database using the Oracle [DBMS\_DATAPUMP](https://docs.oracle.com/database/121/ARPLS/d_datpmp.htm#ARPLS356) package and puts the dump file in an Amazon S3 bucket\.
+The process exports data on the source database using the Oracle [DBMS\_DATAPUMP](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_DATAPUMP.html) package and puts the dump file in an Amazon S3 bucket\.
 It then downloads the dump file from the Amazon S3 bucket to the DATA\_PUMP\_DIR directory on the target Amazon RDS Oracle DB instance\.
 The final step imports the data from the copied dump file into the Amazon RDS Oracle DB instance using the DBMS\_DATAPUMP package\.

 The process has the following requirements:
 + You must have an Amazon S3 bucket available for file transfers, and the Amazon S3 bucket must be in the same AWS Region as the DB instance\.
 For instructions, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.